donsebby/liquid-glass-tile-card-v2/README.md

 ## Relationship to v1

 `liquid-glass-tile-card` (v1) and this card are separate custom elements (`liquid-glass-tile-card` vs. `liquid-glass-tile-card-v2`) with different config schemas, meant to coexist rather than replace one another — v1 for a single square/chip tile per entity, v2 for grouping several entities into one list-style card.
 Both can be used side by side on the same dashboard.

+## Changelog

+### 2.9.0
+- Rewrote row rendering from a full `innerHTML` rebuild on every Home Assistant update to incremental DOM patching (existing row elements are updated in place, never replaced) - matches v1's approach
+- Drag protection is now scoped per-row instead of globally: dragging one row's slider/ring no longer freezes every other row's updates
+- Icon and tile glow are now plain CSS driven off `var(--c)` instead of JS-computed `color-mix()` strings, so they can never lag behind the row's current color, even mid-drag
+- Fixes a bug where a light's tile/icon could briefly (or, in some cases, persistently until the slider was released) show the wrong color after a dashboard view or popup was freshly opened
+- Added: tapping a row's name opens the entity's more-info dialog

+### 2.8.7 and earlier
+- Initial multi-row release (toggle/bar/gauge rows, templates, grid layout, `bg_opacity`)

 ## License